mikeisfree/bsky-movie-guesser/memory-bank/projectbrief.md

 ## Overview

 BlueTrivia (formerly Bsky Movie Guesser) is a BlueSky social media bot that runs an automated trivia game with multiple question types.
 The bot posts questions (including partially censored movie images for movie trivia and text-based questions for general trivia), allows users to guess the answers, and then reports the results.
+The project now includes a web-based frontend for administration and public statistics.

 ## Core Requirements